Ten Ductile Metals Renowned for Their High Flexibility and Strength

 Balancing Ductility with Carbon Content

-Iron’s ductility significantly changes with its carbon content; higher carbon levels make it harder but less ductile.
-Steelmaking involves balancing these elements to achieve the desired combination of strength and flexibility, which is critical for various engineering and construction applications.
+Iron’s ductility changes with its carbon content; higher carbon levels make it harder but less ductile.
+Steelmaking involves balancing these elements to achieve the desired combination of strength and flexibility, which is necessary for various engineering and construction applications.

 Titanium (Ti)